 That’s never going to happen, though, if you don’t understand the metrics or calculate them.
 Below are two resources that go through them.
 The first is from Neil Patel and is a bit more focused on SaaS businesses, whereas the second resource is from Optimizely and is a bit more general purpose.

 What’s a healthy rate to charge?
 50%?
 5%?
 If you’re below market standards, you may not find too much resistance to increase your take-home pay, whereas if you’re getting away with pie-in-the-sky margins, congratulate yourself and schedule a call with us so we can understand your secret sauce a little better. 🙂

 2.6 Consolidate Client Metrics and Report on Performance

 Databox is a powerful and easy to use dashboarding tool to help you pull in metrics from many common marketing tools into one easy to distribute dashboard.

-They have an agency account which makes it easy to maintain KPI’s for different clients, or if you specialize in a particular industry they make it very easy to spin up your predefined dashboard for all of your clients.
+They have an agency account, which makes it easy to maintain KPIs for different clients.
+If you specialize in a particular industry, they make it very easy to spin up your predefined dashboard for all of your clients.

 #3.
 How to Grow Your Digital Marketing Agency

 Welcome to Growth.
 This is exciting and an accomplishment in and of itself.
 By this point, you’ve got your unit economics figured out (see the time tracking and cost-based section above), so you’re only taking on profitable clients and projects.

 Not only that, but you’ve got your clients’ unit economics figured out, and you’re able to prove your value to them, knowing that every dollar they spend on marketing translates into an even better amount of revenue.
 You may not be as big as you want to be, but you’ve built a profitable – and thus inherently sustainable business – congratulations.
 Now let’s turn it up to 11.